 Beagles are very people-oriented.
 They are the type of dog that wants to be with you and will follow you around from room to room.
 They want to be part of your family and will give you lots of love.

-In my experience, people either love beagles or hate them.
+Generally, people either love Beagles or hate them.
 You have to understand their distinct characteristics and accept them... not try to change them.
-Any one who gets a beagle expecting to be able to train it not to wander away from an un-fenced yard or not to follow it's nose is going to be very disappointed and frustrated.
-And chances are, that beagle will be looking for another home within 6 months.
+Any one who gets a Beagle expecting to be able to train it not to wander away from an un-fenced yard or not to follow it's nose is going to be very disappointed and frustrated.
+And chances are, that Beagle will be looking for another home within 6 months.